 The game folklore is vast and detailed, so why try to cram all of that into 120 minutes?
 Director Duncan Jones put himself on Hollywood's radar with his sci-fi hit film Moon.
 Here, Jones seems determined to give the audience more than they need as if he is trying to force you to enjoy this.
 All his efforts are for nothing as the movie does little to rejuvenate the video game-to-live-action genre.

 The performances don't help the film either.
-Travis Fimmel as General Lothar is likable and several witty lines of dialogue, but nothing spectacular.
+Travis Fimmel as General Lothar is likable and several witty lines of dialogue, but is nothing spectacular.
 Dominic Cooper plays a decent King Llane but he isn't in the film long enough to make an impression.
 Paula Patton is out of place and out of touch in this environment.
-She is awkward looking and her orc make-up and look appears amateurish.
+She is awkward looking and her orc make-up and look is amateurish.
 The main CGI character Dorotan, while also likable, looks strange and is visually unsettling to the eye.
-He looks straight out of a PlayStation 2 video game, just rendered around human actors.
+He looks straight out of a PlayStation 2 video game, just rendered around a human body.

 Everything with this film is extremely average but it did contain several entertaining action scenes.
 However, that is not enough to keep the movie from feeling overly long and confusing.
 Warcraft focuses on being a good fan film, which is great, but it loses focus on being a good film overall.
 That's too bad because there is potential there.